noahjahn/docker-workshop/docs/dockerfiles.md

 ### Copy files intelligently

-The `COPY` instruction might contain all of the source code that reads those two files that get created.
-Perhaps the `src` directory has a bunch of different sub-directories though and some of those sub-directories don't change as often as the others.
+The `COPY` instruction might contain all the source code that reads those two files that get created.
+Perhaps the `src` directory has a bunch of different subdirectories though and some of those subdirectories don't change as often as the others.
 Maybe there is a system library or configuration directory of some sort that doesn't change as often.
 That `COPY` instruction could be broken up into multiple instructions:

 ```Dockerfile
 COPY src/system /app/system